jiangzhaokun/jiangzhaokun.github.io/projects/SA.md

   - Deep Learning
   - Natural Language Processing
   - Sentiment Analysis
-summary: 'Twitter Sentiment Analysis with @<a href="https://github.com/KevinSRR" target="_blank">Reginald</a>.
-We verified that RoBERTa''s embedding is better for SVM than Word2vec, and that RoBERTa itself is better than LSTM &#129322;.
+summary: 'In this Twitter Sentiment Analysis project, I helped @<a href="https://github.com/Geralt-Targaryen" target="_blank">Geralt</a> to uncover the patterns hidden beneath the chaos of one of the world's largest social media.
+We verified that RoBERTa''s embedding is better for SVM classifiers than Word2vec, and that RoBERTa itself is better than LSTM.
 We also investigated the strengths and weaknesses of fine-tuning and prompot-tuning with limited training data.'
 ---

 lalala.